'Comey and the boys' shouldn't have hidden probe of Paul Manafort during campaign, Trump says

 He added: "....Paul Manafort came into the campaign very late and was with us for a short period of time (he represented Ronald Reagan, Bob Dole & many others over the years), but we should have been told that Comey and the boys were doing a number on him, and he wouldn’t have been hired!"

-Major party candidates for the presidency receive at least one comprehensive, classified intelligence briefing after being offiically nominated, and Trump reportedly received several such briefings.
+Major party candidates for the presidency receive at least one comprehensive, classified intelligence briefing after being officially nominated, and Trump reportedly received several such briefings.

 Manafort became the campaign chairman in June 2016, but stepped down only two months later amid reports of his involvment in Ukrainian affairs.